The Truth About the Real-Life Feud Between ‘Aunt Bee’ and Andy Griffith

 Did Andy Griffith and Frances Bavier Ever Make Amends?

-Griffith was a consummate professional.
-Though rumors about his feud with Bavier flew around Hollywood for years, he didn’t take the opportunity to throw his coworker under the bus.
+Griffith was the very definition of professional.
+Though rumors about his feud with Bavier flew around Hollywood for years, he never took the opportunity to throw his coworker under the bus.
 He didn’t even confirm the rumors until an interview in 1998 with Larry King Live.
 At that point, Griffith revealed that Bavier had called him four months before her death and apologized for being difficult on set.

 Even if Bavier and Griffith didn’t get along on set, they still gave us some of the most memorable moments in TV history.
-And while Bavier didn’t always appreciate her role as Aunt Bee, television fans everywhere will always love and cherish her portrayal of Andy Griffith’s kind-hearted, nurturing aunt.
+And while Bavier didn’t always appreciate her role as Aunt Bee, TV fans everywhere will always cherish her portrayal of Andy Griffith’s sweet, nurturing aunt.

 Popular Articles About TV